wghglory/react-fundament/chapter16/readme.md

 In Flux, application state data is managed outside of React components in stores.
 Stores hold and change the data, and are the only thing that can update a view in Flux.
 If a user were to interact with a web page.
 Say, click a button or submit a form—then an action would be created to represent the user’s request.
 An action provides the instructions and data required to make a change.
 Actions are dispatched using a central control component called the dispatcher.
 The dispatcher is designed to queue up our actions and dispatch them to the appropriate store.
 Once a store receives an action, it will use it as instructions to modify state and update the view.
 Data flows in one direction: action to a dispatcher to the store and finally to the view.

-### Flow in detail:
+### Flow in detail

 1. component element click event --> eventHandler calls action
-2. action function sends ajax to server, callback calls dispatcher
+1. action function sends ajax to server, callback calls dispatcher
-3. dispatcher sends actionType and data to store
+1. dispatcher sends actionType and data to store
-4. store manages data internally according to the actionType, data from dispatcher, then emit event.
+1. store manages data internally according to the actionType, data from dispatcher, then emit event.
-5. Component listener, registered in componentDidMount, notices that and setState, which calls store getTasks().
+1. Component listener, registered in componentDidMount, notices that and setState, which calls store getTasks().
 State update will re-render.

 <img src="http://om1o84p1p.bkt.clouddn.com/flux.png"  />